-Alexander van Coller Thiel (48) BSc Mech Eng, MBA, Integration Executive
+Alexander van Coller Thiel (49) BSc Mech Eng, MBA, Chief Executive Officer of Sappi Southern Africa

-Mr. Thiel joined Sappi in December 1989 as the Executive Assistant to the Executive Chairman in Johannesburg.
+Mr Thiel joined Sappi in December 1989 as the Executive Assistant to the Executive Chairman in Johannesburg.
 In April 1993, as part of Sappi's expansion into Europe, he moved to Brussels as the Administration Manager reporting to the Managing Director of Sappi Europe.
 With the creation of Sappi Fine Paper Europe he was appointed in February 1998 as Manager Marketing Intelligence, reporting to the Sales and Marketing Director.
 In January 2003 he became the Director Logistics for Sappi Fine Paper Europe, reporting to the Chief Executive Officer of Sappi Fine Paper Europe.
 He was appointed as Group Head Procurement at Sappi Limited in January 2008 and Integration Executive, in charge of the integration of the Acquired Business into Sappi operations, in September 2008.
+He led a project to redefine and implement Sappi's go-to-market strategy in Europe from October 2009.
+Mr Thiel was appointed Chief Executive Officer of Sappi Southern Africa with effect from December 1, 2010.

-Berend (Berry) John Wiersum (54) MA, Chief Executive Officer of Sappi Fine Paper Europe
+Berend (Berry) John Wiersum (55) MA, Chief Executive Officer of Sappi Fine Paper Europe

-Mr. Wiersum joined Sappi in January 2007 as Chief Executive Officer Sappi Fine Paper Europe.
+Mr Wiersum joined Sappi in January 2007 as Chief Executive Officer Sappi Fine Paper Europe.
 Prior to joining Sappi, Berry was a freelance mergers and acquisitions consultant for one year.
 He previously was Managing Director Kappa Packaging and member of the management board in Eindhoven (The Netherlands) where he was responsible for overseeing over 90 packaging plants across Europe, Russia, the Mid East and North Africa.
 He holds a master's degree in medieval & modern history from St. Andrews University Scotland.
-Mr. Wiersum is currently also the Vice-Chairman of the board of CEPI (Confederation of European Paper Industries), and has been appointed Chairman of that board effective from January 1, 2010.
+Mr Wiersum is currently and until end 2011 Chairman of Cepi (Confederation of European Paper Industries).